 Rolf Steinert grew up here in the midst of piles of wood and wood shavings.
 He first learned to be a carpenter and then completed an apprenticeship as a turner in his parents' company.
 At the beginning of the 1960s he completed a correspondence course to become an engineer for wood technology, and in 1969 passed the master craftsman's examination as a wood turner.
 During this time he also developed new guidelines and curricula for vocational training the turner in the GDR.
 Together with the vocational school teacher Herbert Hegewald, he wrote the book DER DRECHSLER, which appeared in 7 editions and served as a textbook for training as a turner until the 1990s.

-Initially that acted DRECHSELZENTRUM ERZGEBIRGE - steinert® with turning accessories and machines from various manufacturers.
+Initially, the DRECHSELZENTRUM ERZGEBIRGE - steinert® traded with turning accessories and machines from various manufacturers.
 But it quickly became clear that that couldn't be all.
 Rolf Steinert sat down at a table with toolmakers and machine builders in the region and they began to develop accessories, devices and entire machines.
-For good reason, these new products are made by the machine builders in the area, as they have gained experience with woodworking for generations through the constant exchange with the many woodworking companies in the Ore Mountains and know exactly what is important to the turners.
+For good reason, these new products are made by the machine builders in the area as they have gained experience with woodworking for generations through the constant exchange with the many woodworking companies in the Ore Mountains and know exactly what is important to the turners.
 The turning tools are also made by an experienced local blacksmith in the 2nd generation.
-The "glass" tools have been used by countless turneries for decades and are known for their long cutting edge life and excellent cutting quality.
-(Note: For reasons of age, the blacksmith Herbert Gläser has put down his forge hammer and master blacksmith Albrecht Morgenstern is continuing the tradition for us under the name "Schmiede Neuhammer".)
+The ‘glass‘ tools have been used by countless turneries for decades and are known for their long cutting edge life and excellent cutting quality.
+(Note: Due to age, the blacksmith Herbert Gläser has put down his forge hammer and master blacksmith Albrecht Morgenstern is continuing the tradition for us under the name ’Schmiede Neuhammer’).

-For the 10th anniversary of the DRECHSELZENTRUM ERZGEBIRGE - steinert® An international wood turner symposium took place in Olbernhau in 2000 (the first of its kind in Germany), where wood turners from all over the world came together in the Ore Mountains, demonstrated their skills and exchanged experiences.
+To mark the 10th anniversary of the DRECHSELZENTRUM ERZGEBIRGE - steinert®, an international wood turner symposium took place in Olbernhau in 2000 (the first of its kind in Germany!), where wood turners from all over the world came together in the Ore Mountains and demonstrated their skills and exchanged experiences.

 In 2008, Roland Steinert took over as the third generation to succeed the company.
 Since then, together with his brother Martin Steinert, the main focus has been on expanding activities on the international market.
 In 2012, an imposing new company building was erected to cope with the constantly growing logistical tasks and to create a good working environment for the workforce, which has now grown.

 Furthermore, the company relies on the high technical level of the metal processing companies in the area.
 In particular, we work in close partnership with WEMA Werkzeug- und Maschinenbau GmbH from Olbernhau.
 In 2017, however, WEMA GmbH ran into financial difficulties and had to file for bankruptcy.
-Without further ado , Roland and Martin Steinert decide to take over the production and part of the experienced workforce and build a new building opposite the retail store for the production of lathes and wood lathes under the name Steinert® Maschinenbau .
+Without further ado, Roland and Martin Steinert decide to take over the production and part of the experienced workforce and build a new building opposite to the retail store for the production of lathes and wood lathes under the name, steinert® Maschinenbau.

 The maxim of our actions and dealings with our customers and business partners: